centralnicgroup-public/rtldev-middleware-documentation/_includes/whmcs.md

 ### TPP WholeSale

 The TPP WholeSale Registrar Module is shipped with WHMCS.
-There's no self-maintained Module available.
+The Team at TPP maintains its own version of this Registrar Module which should be used _instead_ of the WHMCS built-in Module.
+Find it [here](//tppwholesale.com.au/download/tppwregistrar.zip).

+### PartnerGate

+PartnerGate is a specialist for domain management on a global scale.
+PartnerGate is selected by wholesale clients as their premium professional internet partner.
+With PartnerGate’s domain management system, resellers of all sizes can administer and manage domains under all available top-level domains in a fully automated manner.

+The Team at PartnerGate maintains its a custom Registrar Module for WHMCS.
+Contact their Support to receive it.

 ### internet.bs